GUI Overview

 EQ

-dial controls a series of filters, allowing you to shape your sound to make it darker or brighter.
+Use the bass, middle and treble dials to boost or reduce the presence of elements in those frequency ranges.
+The tilt dial controls a series of filters, allowing you to shape your sound to make it darker or brighter.

 Bitcrusher

 Bitcrushing is a type of distortion which alters a signal by processing it at a reduced resolution.
-You can select from a bit depth
+You can select from a bit depth of 1-16 and add randomized movement using the jitter dial, as well as determining the upper frequency threshold of the effect using the filter dial.

-There's also the option for pre/post routing, which determines whether the filter
+There's also the option for pre/post routing, which determines whether the filter is applied before or after the bitcrusher effect.

 Phaser